Mitotane (Lysodren ®)

 Bruising and bleeding

 Mitotane can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
-Tell your doctor if you have any bruising or bleeding you can’t explain.
+If you have any bruising or bleeding you can’t explain, tell your doctor.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.

 Anaemia (low number of red blood cells)

 Mitotane can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
 If the number of red blood cells is low, you may be tired and breathless.
-Tell your doctor or nurse if you feel like this.
+If you feel like this, tell your doctor or nurse.
 If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).